scala/scala-lang/blog/_posts/2018-04-30-in-a-nutshell.md

  - Native [type lambdas](http://dotty.epfl.ch/docs/reference/type-lambdas.html) reduce the need for [kind projector](https://github.com/non/kind-projector).

  - There will be a way to do typeclass derivation a la [Kittens](https://github.com/milessabin/kittens), [Magnolia](https://github.com/propensive/magnolia), or [scalaz-deriving](https://gitlab.com/fommil/scalaz-deriving) that does not need macros.
 We are currently evaluating the alternatives.
 The primary goal is to develop a scheme that is easy to use and that performs well at both compile- and run-time.
-A second goal is generality, as long as it does not conlict with the primary goal.
+A second goal is generality, as long as it does not conflict with the primary goal.

 ## Please Give Us Your Feedback!